Lukas0025/yosys-cgploss/README.md

 # CGP Loss optimalization YOSYS extension

-use genetic algoritms for optimalize circuics
+use genetic algoritms for optimalize circuics with accepted error on output or without it.

 ## Getting Started

 CGP Loss optimalization shortly `cgploss` is YOSYS extension.
 For run it you need YOSYS (https://github.com/YosysHQ/yosys) after you build and install YOSYS you can use this extension.
-Firstly you need load `cgploss` as extension in yosys
+Firstly you need load `cgploss` as extension in yosys.
+The goal of CGP Loss is create optimalized circuic with small output error and minimalize amount of electic power to run this circuic.

 ```bash
 yosys -m cgploss.so